Toadstool-Stipe/SassCast/show_topics/readme.md

 ###CSS => Sass
 Walk through concept of taking a standard CSS file and convert to SCSS

+###Smacss and Sass
+As a follow up to OOCSS and Sass, how does the Smacss framework fit into Sass thinking

 ###File structure, configs, partials and manifest files
 Best practices and examples for advanced Sass file organization